 Great variation in effective participation tax rates for the lowest income taxpayers is also illustrated in Table 5.
-Average EPTR for the first decile is only 32 percent for the work income, but the standard deviation is at least twice as high as for the other deciles.
-From the fourth decile up, the average EPTR of employees exceeds 45 percent and converges slowly to almost 48 percent in the highest decile.
-The self-employed in the first three deciles face higher EPTRs than the workers, between 44 to 47 percent.
+Average EPTR for the first decile is only 27 percent for the work income, but the standard deviation is at least twice as high as for the other deciles.
+From the fourth decile up, the average EPTR of employees exceeds 43 percent and converges slowly to almost 48 percent in the highest decile.
+The self-employed in the first three deciles face higher EPTRs than the workers, slightly above 40 percent.
 This is due to the minimum social and health contributions which act as fixed cost of running a business.
 However, people with business income from the 4th decile up face lower EPTR than the people with work income (columns 2 and 4 in Table 5).
-Average EPTR for business income is almost 9 percentage points lower than average EPTR for work income, which is driven mainly by lower health and social contributions on business income.
+Average EPTR for business income is almost 6 percentage points lower than average EPTR for work income, which is driven mainly by lower health and social contributions on business income.

-Figure 4c illustrates the EPTR for the non-working individuals under the counterfactual that they start working full-time.
+Figure 3c illustrates the EPTR for the non-working individuals under the counterfactual that they start working full-time.
 Clearly, the non-working potential workers face somewhat higher participation tax rates, which is consistent with their decision not to work.
-The average EPTR is slightly below 48 percent throughout the income distribution, and the 48.6 percent EPTR is faced by almost 20 percent of non-working individuals.
-8 percent of the non-working potential workers face EPTR over 60 percent.
+The average EPTR is around 45 percent throughout the income distribution, and the 48.6 percent EPTR is faced by almost 16 percent of non-working individuals.
+7 percent of the non-working potential workers face EPTR over 60 percent.